evan-sctg/Guided-Convergence-Adversarial-Neural-Networks/README.md

 DCG-GCANN for Image Generation: We apply the GCANN mechanisms to a Deep Convolutional GAN (DCGAN) architecture for generating images on the CelebA dataset of celebrity face images at 64x64 resolution.
 Key hyperparameters are: max_loss_diff=3, target_slope_range=(-0.1, 0.1), gc_lr_window=100, discriminator_pause_threshold=0.025, generator_pause_threshold=0.01, discriminator_skip_threshold=0.05, generator_skip_threshold=0.05, max_skip_iterations=25, cooldown_period=100, baseline_epochs=1, diversity_weight=1, diversity_check_interval=5, topend_diversity_loss=3, bottomend_diversity_loss=0.001.

 DCG-GCANN for 3D Model Generation: We also apply the GCANN to 3D generative modeling using a DCGAN architecture that takes input random noise and generates voxelized 3D shapes.
-We train this 3D DCGGCANN on the 3DBiCar dataset containing renderings of 3D Biped Cartoon Characters.
+We train this 3D DCG-GCANN on the 3DBiCar dataset containing renderings of 3D Biped Cartoon Characters.
 Initial learning rates are lr_D=1e-4, lr_G=1e-4 with dampening α=0.8, β=0.6, max_loss_diff=3, diversity_weight=1, diversity_check_interval=10, topend_diversity_loss=5, bottomend_diversity_loss=0.01 and a cooldown period of 150 iterations.
 Separate variables are used for pausing and skipping, with a target_slope_range of (0.001, 0.2) and a maximum of 30 skipped iterations.

 For both experiments, we train our GCANNs and baselines for 100 epochs with a batch size of 128.
 We compare the discriminator and generator losses, their convergence over training, the diversity loss curves, as well as the visual quality of generated samples.
 For images, we report the Inception Score, Frechet Inception Distance (FID), and average pairwise distance within batches as a diversity metric.
 For 3D models, we report the Chamfer Distance between generated and real 3D models, and the average pairwise distance between generated models.

 ## Results

 ### Image Generation Results
 Figure 1 shows the training curves for the DCG-GCANN on CelebA images versus the baseline DCGAN.
-While the losses for the baseline (a) rapidly diverge and fail to converge, the DCGGCANN (b) maintains tight convergence between the discriminator and generator losses throughout training.
-Qualitative results in Figure 2 show superior image quality, coherence and sample diversity from the DCGGCANN compared to the baseline.
+While the losses for the baseline (a) rapidly diverge and fail to converge, the DCG-GCANN (b) maintains tight convergence between the discriminator and generator losses throughout training.
+Qualitative results in Figure 2 show superior image quality, coherence, and sample diversity from the DCG-GCANN compared to the baseline.

-Table 1 quantifies the image generation results, with the DCGGCANN achieving higher Inception Score (IS) and lower Frechet Inception Distance (FID) indicating its generated images better match the real data distribution.
+Table 1 quantifies the image generation results, with the DCG-GCANN achieving a higher Inception Score (IS) and lower Frechet Inception Distance (FID) indicating its generated images better match the real data distribution.
 Additionally, the average pairwise distance between generated samples within each batch is reported as a diversity metric, showing the DCG-GCANN produces more diverse samples than the baseline.

 ### 3D Model Generation Results
 Similar trends are observed for the 3D generative DCG-GCANN trained on 3DBiCar.
 The baseline DCGAN losses diverge while the DCG-GCANN successfully prevents discriminator/generator divergence.
 The diversity loss curve again reflects the diversity penalty encouraging varied 3D model generation.
 This stabilized training leads to higher quality 3D Biped Cartoon Characters model synthesis.